SagarKurada/SagarKurada/README.md

 ### ⚡ Fun fact:

-Published a python library ["DataButler"](https://pypi.org/project/data-butler/)in PyPi, which is used for automating data profiling and data cataloging
+Published a python library ["DataButler"](https://pypi.org/project/data-butler/)in PyPi, used for automating data profiling and data cataloging process